“The gladdest moment in human life, me thinks, is a departure into unknown lands,” said Sir Richard Burton.

 The survey showed multi-generational family vacations were becoming more popular.
 In fact, 36 percent of families interviewed planned to take a multi-generational family trip the following year.
 One in five grandparents reported going on a Disney vacation with their grandchildren.

 Of course, Disneyland isn’t the only place we’re traveling with our families.
-As mentioned before, we love adventure and are interested in taking our grandchildren on safaris in Africa, snorkeling and zip lining expeditions in Costa Rica, or scenic and adventurous Alaskan cruises.
+As mentioned before, we love adventure and are interested in taking our grandchildren on safaris in Africa, snorkeling with a full face snorkel mask and zip lining expeditions in Costa Rica, or scenic and adventurous Alaskan cruises.

 Baby Boomers like a Bit of Luxury